kbose28/FarmSelect/cran-comments.md

 -   local OS X install, R 3.3.2
 -   Ubuntu 14.04 (on Travis-CI), R 3.3.2
 -   win\_builder (devel and release)
--   Oracle Solaris 10 x86 (using Solaris VMware)

 R CMD check results
 -------------------

--There were NO ERRORs or WARNINGs.
+-There were NO ERRORs, WARNINGs or NOTEs.

--1 NOTE

-Possibly mis-spelled words in DESCRIPTION:

-Gaussianity (5:626) al (5:688) arXiv (5:699) et (5:685)

-These words are spelled correctly.

 Downstream dependencies
 -----------------------